Teh-Lemon/Homu-Editor/README.md

 [MIT License](LICENSE)
 You may use these freely provided you give credit to "Teh Lemon" and include a copy of the above license.
 I make no promises over the quality or up-to-date-ness of the code.
-Nor will I provide support or take any responsibility if something goes wrong.

 # Install
 Copy the contents of the Assets folder into your project's Assets folder.